its0xRay/Javascript-basics/README.md

   return parameters + 10;
 }
 ```

+## Higher-order built-in methods available on JavaScript arrays
+Instead of writing regular loops, modern js supports built in methods
+* forEach: General-purpose iteration, no return value. (iterates over each element)
+* map: Transformation, returns a new array. (ex- square all the numbers inside the array)
+* filter: Selection, returns a new array with a subset of elements. (ex- filter elements >50)
+* reduce: Accumulation, returns a single value. (ex- sum the array)

+*every:
+* find: Retrieves the first item from an array that meets a condition
+* findIndex: Retrieves the index of the first item from an array that meets a condition
+* some: Checks if any item(s) in an array meet a certain condition
+* sort: Orders the elements in an array (in-place) based on a comparison strategy.
+If compare function is not added it will sort as per dictionary order and 100 will come up before 40

+## Set

 ## Object
 Are variables too.
 Contains many related values.
 For example a car has make, model, type, color